Standards for Educational and Psychological Testing

-Previous Editions
+Previous editions

-The 2014 edition is the 7th edition of The Standards, and it shares the exact same names as the 1985 and 1999 editions.
-Technical recommendations for psychological tests and diagnostic techniques: A preliminary proposal (1952) and Technical recommendations for psychological tests and diagnostic techniques (1954) editions were quite brief.
-The 1966 edition, Standards for educational and psychological tests and manuals totaled just 40 pages.
+The 2014 edition is the 7th edition of The Standards, and it shares the exact same name as the 1985 and 1999 editions.
+Technical Recommendations for Psychological Tests and Diagnostic Techniques: A Preliminary Proposal (1952) and Technical Recommendations for Psychological Tests and Diagnostic Techniques (1954) editions were quite brief.
+The 1966 edition, Standards for Educational and Psychological Tests and Manuals totaled just 40 pages.
 However, the 1985 edition, the first with the current name, more than doubled in size, and the 1999 edition nearly doubled again.

 Since the 1999 edition, The Standards has had more in-depth background material in each chapter, a greater number of standards, and a significantly expanded glossary and index.
-The 1999 version Standards reflects changes in United States federal law and measurement trends affecting validity; testing individuals with disabilities or different linguistic backgrounds; and new types of tests as well as new uses of existing tests.
-One of the major changes in the 2014 edition was raising the prominent of fairness within The Standards.
+The 1999 version of The Standards reflects changes in United States federal law and measurement trends affecting validity; testing individuals with disabilities or different linguistic backgrounds; and new types of tests as well as new uses of existing tests.
+One of the major changes in the 2014 edition was raising the prominence of fairness within The Standards.

-The 8th Edition (2025/2026)
+The 8th edition (2025/2026)

 In 2024, the sponsoring organizations (AERA, NCME, and APA) announced that they would be updating the guidelines once again, and The Standards would again be available both in printed and freely downloadable formats.

 The 2025 edition's management committee is made up of one representative from each of the sponsoring organizations: Michael Rodriguez (AERA), Fred Oswald (APA), and Kristen Huff (NCME).
-Ye Tong a Senior Vice President at the National Board of Medical Examiners and University of Maryland Professor of Psychology Andres De Los Reyes] were selected as the co-chairs of the committee in February, 2024.
+Ye Tong, a Senior Vice President at the National Board of Medical Examiners and University of Maryland Professor of Psychology Andres De Los Reyes were selected as the co-chairs of the committee in February, 2024.

 The entire joint committee membership has 16 members.